felix-hilden/tekore/docs/documents/advanced_usage.rst

 - Receive an access token as a result of the authentication

-The steps are covered by two methods of the :class:`Credentials <spotipy.auth.Credentials>` class.
+The steps are covered by two methods of the :class:`Credentials <tekore.auth.expiring.Credentials>` class.
 See this recipe on an :ref:`auth-server` for an example implementation.
-The same process can be implemented using :class:`RefreshingCredentials <spotipy.auth.refreshing.RefreshingCredentials>`.
+The same process can be implemented using :class:`RefreshingCredentials <tekore.auth.refreshing.RefreshingCredentials>`.

 Providing tokens
 ****************
-The :mod:`client <spotipy.client>` provides two ways of authenticating requests.
+The :mod:`client <tekore.client>` provides two ways of authenticating requests.
 Firstly an access token is accepted in the client's constructor.

 .. code:: python